Electoral history of John Dingell

-This is the electoral history of John Dingell, a former Democratic Representative from Detroit who represented the 15th and 16th districts.
-Dingell was first elected in a 1955 special election to replace his late father, and was re-elected in every subsequent election until his retirement in 2014.
+This is the electoral history of John Dingell, a former Democratic Representative from Detroit who represented the 15th, 16th, and 12th districts.
+Dingell was first elected in a 1955 special election to replace his late father, John Dingell Sr. and was re-elected in every subsequent election until his retirement in 2014 where he was succeeded by his wife, Debbie Dingell.
 He was the longest serving member of the United States House of Representatives, and the United States Congress overall.